woocommerce/woocommerce/plugins/woocommerce-admin/docs/components/chart.md

 ### `tooltipFormat`

 - Type: String
-- Default: `'%Y-%m-%d'`
+- Default: `'%B %d, %Y'`

-A datetime formatting string to format the title of the toolip, passed to d3TimeFormat.
+A datetime formatting string to format the date displayed as the title of the toolip if `tooltipTitle` is missing, passed to d3TimeFormat.

+### `tooltipTitle`

+- Type: String
+- Default: null

+A string to use as a title for the tooltip.
+Takes preference over `tooltipFormat`.

 ### `xFormat`